PyjamaMole/Skyblock/README.md

 skyblock 2.1 map with seed: -5013545841426130646<br/><br/>
 I have also included a map that starts you off with only a chest <br/>
 containing the bare minimum items to get _all_ renewable resources. <br/>
-Although I highly reccomend adding an iceblock and maybe pointed <br/>
+Although, I highly reccomend adding an iceblock and maybe pointed <br/>
 dripstone to speed up the beginning.
-If you're an absolute masochist <br/>
+If you're an absolute masochist, <br/>
 you can replace the dirt and sapling by a composter, elliminating 1 more <br/>
 starting item.